Top 10 Hikes in New Hampshire; Stunning Views, All Levels!

 Another feature of this hike is walking under the train tracks of Conway Railroad which makes for a great picture spot as well.

-This hike is one of the best hiking trails in New England and should be on your must hike list for the ultimate New Hampshire hiking experience!
-AllTrails notes it as an “extremely popular hike in the White Mountains” and “is one of the best day hikes in the area for a variety of reasons”.
+This hike is one of the best hikes in New England and should be on your must-do list for the ultimate New Hampshire hiking experience!
+AllTrails notes it as an "extremely popular hike in the White Mountains" and "is one of the best day hikes in the area for a variety of reasons".

-It’s also super special as you hike along two waterfalls; the Falling Waters Trail and walk by Stairs Falls and then the larger Cloudland Falls.
-I would go counter clockwise hitting the falls as the trail begins, then reaching Little Haystack Mountain (views!) which starts you up on the ridge and now the Appalachian Trail.
-Following along you’ll then hit Mount Lincoln (another NH 48 peak!) and Mount Lafayette and on your way down after the ridge walk there is the Greenleaf Hut (closed during winter) which has coffee, water, and snacks!!
+Walking along the ridge, you'll then hit Mount Lincoln (another NH 48 peak!) and Mount Lafayette.
+On your way down after the ridge walk there is the Greenleaf Hut (closed during winter) which has coffee, water, and snacks!!
 (Bring cash.)

 You'll then complete the loop by following the Old Bridal Path back to the Lafayette Place East parking lot.